alengYuan/ink-asciify-image/README.md

 <summary>
 <h3 style="display: inline;">Why is the size of this package so large?</h3>
 </summary>
-In order to prevent developers from encountering various problems that have to be solved when using this package if they prefer ES modules, by prepackaging core function, although possible errors are reduced, the total size of the package is very large due to the use of un-customized <a href="https://github.com/jimp-dev/jimp">Jimp</a>.
+In order to prevent developers from encountering various problems that have to be solved when using this package, if they prefer ES modules, and let the image in the component can be rendered synchronously.
+By prepackaging core function, although possible errors are reduced, the total size of the package is <del>very large due to the use of un-customized <a href="https://github.com/jimp-dev/jimp">Jimp</a></del> large due to the bundle of necessary dependencies.
 If you're not happy with this, you can fork the source code of this package and do it however you want.
 But this package is not used in browsers, so why care about the size so much?
 </details>

 <details open>
 <summary>
 <h3 style="display: inline;">Why is this package called its current name?</h3>
 </summary>
-This package is one component for <a href="https://github.com/vadimdemedes/ink">Ink</a>, and it's inspired by <a href="https://github.com/ajay-gandhi/asciify-image">asciify-image</a>.
+This package is one component for <a href="https://github.com/vadimdemedes/ink">Ink</a>, and it is inspired by <a href="https://github.com/ajay-gandhi/asciify-image">asciify-image</a>.
 </details>

 ## License